 This year’s 2017 Rail Trail Ramble was held on September 4th and the weather cooperated beautifully.
 Participants enjoyed the Rail Trail (and the Pie Stop) and returned to share the BBQ hosted by Mascoma Bank – all while listening to live music and anxiously waiting to hear if their raffle ticket was called.
 And, we had a RTR first: Heads or Tails game with the winner receiving an iPad!
 We look forward to next’s years Ramble and need your help to make it happen.Please consider a donation today or participation in the 2018 Rail Trail Ramble to be held on Labor Day 2018!

 Cully’s Run is an annual mental health awareness and charity event with proceeds going to Headrest, helping to support our 24-hour crisis hotline and recovery services for NH, VT, and ME.
 Those struggling with mental health might not be familiar with the local resources available to them, so Cully’s Run is Dartmouth Women’s Rugby’s effort to acquaint the local community with the resources that are available in case an individual or a loved one is ever in need of assistance.
 Their aim is to initiate conversations within the community about mental health and enjoy a day on the rugby pitch.
-This family-friendly event took place on Sunday, May 7th, 2017 at the Corey Ford Clubhouse.
-We saw some familiar faces there helping to fund our mission!
+This family-friendly event took place on Sunday, May 6th, 2018 at the Corey Ford Clubhouse.
+We hope you will join us there to help fund our mission!

 Register today by clicking HERE.